Deal hangs in balance as Cop26 climate summit extended beyond deadline for agreement

 Activists warned that this would allow polluting countries to carry on pouring money into carbon energy sources, giving themselves cover by promising carbon capture and storage (CCS) technology which has so far proved able to absorb only a fraction of one per cent of emissions.

-While the world struggled to deliver the $100bn promised in 2009 to help poorer countries cut emissions and adapt to the extreme weather caused by warmer temperatures, some $2.5trn has gone into subsidies for fossil fuels over the last five or six years, said Mr Kerry.
+While the world struggled to deliver the $100bn promised in 2009 to help poorer countries cut emissions and adapt to the extreme weather caused by warmer temperatures, some $2.5 trillion has gone into subsidies for fossil fuels over the last five or six years, said Mr Kerry.

 “We’re allowing to feed the very problem we’re here to try to cure,” he told the conference.
 “It doesn’t make sense.”